maxjerdee/personal-website/README.md

 Built with the [quarto framework](https://quarto.org/)

-Special categories for the blog posts are roughly supposed to be:
+Special categories for the notes posts are roughly supposed to be:
 Paper explainer: informal explanation of a paper that we have put out, ideally accompanied by some sort of video explaination Demo explainer: explanation of some technical details behind the inner workings of a demo